lnesi/adyloic-be-test/brief.md

 Register teams.

 -   List teams.
+OK
 -   Show Team by Id.
+OK
 -   Register players.
 -   Add a player to a team - player can be a member of only one team.
 -   List players.
+OK
 -   List players by id.
+OK
 -   List players by team id.
 -   Ability to move a player from one team to another.
 -   A team can have up to 8 players.